About

 Erin's work at INSEAD includes directing the Leading Across Borders and Cultures program.

-In 2021, Erin was listed by the Thinkers50, for the third time, as one of the fifty most impactful business writers in the world and in 2018 she was selected by HR magazine as one of the top 30 most influential HR thinkers of the year.
+In 2023, Erin was listed by the Thinkers50, as one of the fifty most impactful business writers in the world and in 2018 she was selected by HR magazine as one of the top 30 most influential HR thinkers of the year.

 Prior to INSEAD Erin was a Director of Training and Development at HBOC and a Director of Business Operations at McKesson Corporation.